Let’s discuss the Seymour Duncan SM2 and show you how to install it into your guitar.

 The Seymour Duncan SM2 Wiring

-So, as you can see, it’s not very difficult to change the pickups in your guitar.
-All you need to do is pay attention to where the Hot and Ground wires go when you are taking out your old pickup, and put the Hot and Ground for the new one in the same place.
+As you can see, it’s not very difficult to change the pickups in your guitar.
+All you need to do is pay attention to where the Hot and Ground wires go when you’re taking out your old pickup, and put the Hot and Ground for the new one in the same place.
 The Seymour Duncan SM2 is especially easy because Seymour Duncan always uses the same wiring code.

-If we have helped you install your new pickups, please share this Seymour Duncan SM2 wiring diagram on Facebook and Twitter.
+If we have helped you install your new pickups, please feel free to share this Seymour Duncan SM2 wiring diagram on Facebook and Twitter.
+For more articles on guitar electronics, visit humbuckersoup.com.